dannybynum/GroupCapstone/README.md

 If we make changes away from what was recommended in the video walk-thru then suggest we list them here so that team members can easily follow the code and changes or additions we may make from the suggestions.

 Aug-5, I removed the "fuel_capacity" from the files twist_controller.py and dbw_node.py -- this was not used and decided it would help me learn by making a small modification from suggestions in the video

+## Update Aug-8.
+Thanks to Bob I found out the "bug" was really just a lag issue - changed number of waypoints to 25 and reduced rospy update frequency to 31 and works now!!

+Very minor code change made to waypoint_updater.py - and now works in the simulator - screenshot below!
+Now on to work on the traffic light recognition part and will tie that back into the waypoint_updater later (possibly this weekend)
+![alt text][image4]

 ## Update Aug-5.
 Updated the dbw_node.py and twist_controller.py files under /twist_controller